RadRod/AMRG/README.md

 - Automatically prevents duplicates from being added to output romlist
 - User definable romlist path, output directory and filename
 - Quick tag search (only searches romlist files that have an accomodating .tag file)

+For any questions/comments or to report a bug, please contact me on the Hyperpie FB group (or the forums).